VolskiyRoman/schedule_bot/README.md

 - **Class Schedule:** Users can conveniently view and manage their class schedules through the bot.
 The bot provides an intuitive interface for accessing information about classes and timings.

-- **Notification Settings:** Users have the ability to configure notification settings to receive reminders about upcoming classes.
-This feature ensures that users stay informed and prepared for their classes.

 - **Teacher Information:** The bot also offers information about teachers, making it easy for users to find contact details and communicate with their instructors.

 ## How to Use

 1. **View Class Schedule:** Simply send a command to the bot to view your class schedule.
 The bot will respond with your upcoming classes and their timings.

-2. **Configure Notifications:** Use the notification settings feature to set up reminders for your classes.
-This way, you'll never miss an important class again.

 3. **Access Teacher Information:** Inquire about teachers by sending a request to the bot.
 It will provide you with contact details and other relevant information.